War over Water (Jordan River): Main phase: 1964–1967

 Israel's National Water Carrier project included works to pump water from the Sea of Galilee.
 Its initial diversion capacity, without supplementary booster pumps, was 320 million m^{3}, well within the limits of the Johnston Plan.

 The Arab states were not prepared to accept a project which utilized resources that didn't belong to Israel.
 In January 1964 an Arab League summit meeting convened in Cairo and decided:

 The establishment of Israel is the basic threat that the Arab nation in its entirety has agreed to forestall.
 And since the existence of Israel is a danger that threatens the Arab nation, the diversion of the Jordan waters by it multiplies the dangers to Arab existence.
 Accordingly, the Arab states have to prepare the plans necessary for dealing with the political, economic, and social aspects, so that if the necessary results are not achieved, collective Arab military preparations, when they are completed, will constitute the ultimate practical means for the final liquidation of Israel.

 Pumping from the Sea of Galilee commenced in June 1964.
 In November 1964, the Syrian military fired on Israeli patrols around the National Water Carrier works, drawing Israeli counterattacks.
-The Arab states accepted that they were not able to halt the Carrier scheme by direct military action, and instead formed a plan to divert the Jordan River headwaters to the Yarmouk River.

-Work on the project began in 1965.
-The scheme was technically difficult and expensive, but if it had succeeded, it would have diverted 35% of the water that Israel intended to withdraw from the upper Jordan.
-Israel declared that it would regard the diversion as an infringement of its sovereign rights.

 Border clashes ensued, with Syrian forces firing on Israeli farmers and army patrols, and Israeli tanks and artillery destroying Syrian tanks as well as earth-moving equipment used for the diversion plan.
 In July 1966, the Israeli Air Force bombed a concentration of earth-moving equipment and shot down a Syrian MiG-21.

 The Arab states abandoned the diversion effort, but conflict continued on the Israel–Syria border, including an Israeli air strike into Syrian territory in April 1967.
 Control of water resources became a significant factor behind the outbreak of the Six-Day War in June 1967.

 The war is referenced in the famous US antiwar 1965 song "Eve of Destruction" by Barry McGuire with the line "And even the Jordan River has bodies floatin'".